 I'm fascinated by abstractions in nature.
 Water and light are the perfect ingredients for impressionistic images that don't speak so much to place.
 For what it's worth, this was taken at the Bay of Isles in Victoria, and the bright gold is actually the reflection of a sandstone pillar being lit by the morning sun.
 The water is drawing back out to sea and washing over stones at the edge of the beach.

-On display as part of the ViGEX International Photography Salon 2017
+ViGEX International Photography Salon 2017